micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 When morning came, all the chief priests and elders of the people plotted against Jesus to put Him to death.

 ###### 2
-And when they had bound Him, they led Him away and delivered Him to [^a]Pontius Pilate the governor. ## Judas Hangs Himself
+And when they had bound Him, they led Him away and delivered Him to Pontius Pilate the governor. ## Judas Hangs Himself

 ###### 3
 Then Judas, His betrayer, seeing that He had been condemned, was remorseful and brought back the thirty pieces of silver to the chief priests and elders,